TheProdigyLeague/kill_consumer/Policies/Maths.md

 + Increases the quality of the software engineer and her production of designing documents.

 	Implementing and understanding a problem.
 Customers' domain documents are readily accessible.
 OhPencil contributors are enhanced with abilities to mod issues in design and play with a customer's code.
 Implement a design document that serves as architectural evidence in case of bad design decisions using rationale serving the customer on as-needed basis both to contributors and relevant code designing evolving within implementation to mod and to understand obvious customer issues.
 Recognize bad designs and change necessary flaws once implementation begins.
 Case and workload is understandably high.
 However, a customer's domain problem will evolve and deprecations will be implemented to indicate further needed changes to internal design.
 Iterate processes of progressive refinement.
 Explicitly objectify customers with policies to support and encourage this style.
 Oppose waterfall-styles.
 Design and finalize implementations.
-THIS POLICY ADAPTS TO GRADED SYSTEMS.
+"THIS POLICY ADAPTS TO GRADED SYSTEMS.
 A REVIEW WHEREIN GRANTED A DEGREE OF FEDERAL FORMAL APPROVAL BY THE OTC DESIGN TEAM.
 IN WHICH CASE UNDERGOES RIGOROUS AND PROPORTIONATE SCOPES OF RISKS BY DESIGNERS.
-INCLUDED BUT NOT LIMITED TO:
+INCLUDED BUT NOT LIMITED TO:"

 * A PUBLIC API UNDER SCRUTINY